nogoegst/snowflake/client/README.md

 `-front` is an optional front domain for the Broker request.

 `-codec` is an optional codec for connecting to the Broker.
-It can be "post" for HTTP POST (default).
+It can be "post" for HTTP POST (default) or "amp" for AMP pages.

 `-ice` is a comma-separated list of ICE servers.
 These can be STUN or TURN servers.